Purchase HBC 472 Hops

 Is HBC 472 available in lupulin powder?

 Unfortunately, there is no lupulin powder version of the HBC 472 hop.
-Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop in lupulin powder form yet.
+Neither Yakima Chief Hops (Cryo/LupuLN2), Haas (Lupomax) or Hopsteiner have created versions of this hop variety in lupulin powder form yet.
 Too bad too - it is pure hop lupulin powder, which leads to huge, concentrated flavor when used in the whirlpool or dry hop additions.

 If you see an error in our data, please let us know!